 GeneCards Summary for PIGM Gene

 PIGM (Phosphatidylinositol Glycan Anchor Biosynthesis Class M) is a Protein Coding gene.
 Diseases associated with PIGM include Glycosylphosphatidylinositol Deficiency and Hypercoagulability Syndrome Due To Glycosylphosphatidylinositol Deficiency.
-Among its related pathways are Glycosylphosphatidylinositol (GPI)-anchor biosynthesis and Post-translational modification- synthesis of GPI-anchored proteins.
-GO annotations related to this gene include transferase activity, transferring hexosyl groups and mannosyltransferase activity.
+Among its related pathways are Metabolism of proteins and Glycosylphosphatidylinositol (GPI)-anchor biosynthesis.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring hexosyl groups and mannosyltransferase activity.

 UniProtKB/Swiss-Prot for PIGM Gene